Fully Discrete Pointwise Smoothing Error Estimates for Measure Valued Initial Data: Discretization

-Moreover, in the definitions of $\tXk,\hXk$ we could equivalently use $H^1_0(\Om)$ for test and trial functions on the intervals $m=2,...,M$, as it was done in \cite{LeyVexWal19}, since by definition $v_{k,1}^- \in W^{1,p'}_0(\Om) \hookrightarrow H^{-1}(\Om)$. \end{remark} \begin{remark}Since we are dealing with homogeneous parabolic problem with constant coefficients, the discontinuous Galerkin method actually coincides with subdiagonal Pad\'{e} approximations and one can use, for example, a rational representation of the semidiscrete solution.
-However, it is more convenient for our analysis to use the definition based on the bilinear form $B(\cdot,\cdot)$. \end{remark} Rearranging the terms in \eqref{eq: bilinear form B}, we obtain an equivalent (dual) expression for $B$:
+\end{remark} \begin{remark} Since we are dealing with a homogeneous parabolic problem with constant coefficients, the discontinuous Galerkin method actually coincides with subdiagonal Pad\'{e} approximations and one can use, for example, a rational representation of the semidiscrete solution.
+While it is more convenient for our analysis to use the definition based on the bilinear form $B(\cdot,\cdot)$, this rational expression allows us to show wellposedness of the semidiscrete problem. \end{remark}

+\begin{theorem} Let $v_0 \in \M(\Om)$.
+Then the semidiscrete problem \eqref{eq:semidiscrete_heat_measuredata} has a unique solution $v_k \in \tXk$. \end{theorem} \begin{proof} It is sufficient to show the claim on the first time interval.
+Let $\{\phi_j : j=0,...,r\}$ denote a basis of $\mathbb P_r(I_1;\mathbb R)$.
+It is well known, that in the setting of \eqref{eq:semidiscrete_heat_l2}, there exist polynomials $P_j(z)$, $j=0,...,r$ and $Q(z)$ of degrees $r$ and $r+1$, respectively, such that the variational formulation is equivalent to the rational representation